erc55/core-program-2025/contributions.md

 **Project Description:**
 This project demonstrates the integration between RISC Zero zkVM and the revm Ethereum Virtual Machine library, enabling zero-knowledge proof generation for EVM bytecode execution.
 The implementation showcases how to execute smart contracts privately while maintaining verifiable correctness through zkSNARKs, opening possibilities for private smart contract execution, EVM-compatible rollups, cross-chain verification, and auditing tools.

+The main objective of this proof-of-concept is to showcase how a Zero-Knowledge Bug Bounty Program (ZKBBP) can be built.
+In such a system, a whitehat proves knowledge of a private bytes input $I$ that, when sent to a public function $F$ on public bytecode $B$, produces a public $true$ output.
+The proof reveals only commitments (hashes of code and calldata), ensuring the exploit input remains secret until disclosure is negotiated.
+Verifiers (on-chain or off-chain) can check the ZK receipt and be assured the claim is valid without ever learning the exploit itself.

+This minimal implementation provides the scaffold for building more advanced ZKBBPs where: Arbitrary EVM bytecode can be executed under proof, vulnerability classes can be modeled as verifiable predicates, and payout mechanisms can be automated on-chain once proofs are verified.

 **Technical Stack:**

 - Rust